priyan2115/Credit_Risk_Analysis-folder/README.md

 # Results:
 ### Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
 Use screenshots of your outputs to support your results.

+**Deliverable 1: Use Resampling Models to Predict Credit Risk** Using your knowledge of the **imbalanced-learn and scikit-learn libraries**, you’ll evaluate three machine learning models by using resampling to determine which is better at predicting credit risk.
+First, you’ll use the **oversampling RandomOverSampler and SMOTE algorithms**, and then you’ll use the **undersampling ClusterCentroids algorithm**.
+Using these algorithms, you’ll resample the dataset, view the count of the target classes, train a logistic regression classifier, calculate the balanced accuracy score, generate a confusion matrix, and generate a classification report.

+in credit_risk_resampling.ipynb, and save it to your Credit_Risk_Analysis folder.

+Using the information we’ve provided in the starter code, create your training and target variables by completing the following steps:

+Create the training variables by converting the string values into numerical ones using the get_dummies() method.
+Create the target variables.
+Check the balance of the target variables.
+Next, begin resampling the training data.
+First, use the oversampling RandomOverSampler and SMOTE algorithms to resample the data, then use the undersampling ClusterCentroids algorithm to resample the data.
+For each resampling algorithm, do the following:

+Use the LogisticRegression classifier to make predictions and evaluate the model’s performance.
+Calculate the accuracy score of the model.
+Generate a confusion matrix.
+Print out the imbalanced classification report.
 ![image](link)
 ![image](link)
 ![image](link)